 People who’ve ‘been there’ have tons of tips and tricks to share about day-to-day living and can also talk about the emotions associated with sustaining an SCI.

 You will be matched with an individual who can share personal experiences to help you gain more confidence as you get more information on both the little details and the big picture of living with a spinal cord injury.
 The SCIO Connect Peer Mentor will also be able to introduce you to other organizations that can provide you with a wide range of assistance.

 Things you and your Peer Mentor might talk about:

 - Employment opportunities

-If you are a family member of someone who has sustained an SCI, we can arrange for you to meet with a Family Peer Support Volunteer who can relate to your experience and support you through the process and any challenges you’re facing.
+If you are a family member of someone who has sustained an SCI, we can arrange for you to meet with a Family Peer Mentor who can relate to your experience and support you through the process and any challenges you’re facing.

 Peer Connections Workshops

 Peer-to-peer experiences and understanding is a vital part of our monthly Peer Connections workshops across the province.
 We gather informally, often with an expert speaker, have a few snacks and share insights and solutions to issues related to living with a spinal cord injury.
 It’s fun and fundamentally helpful!

 Everyone is welcome to attend each workshop – just let us know to expect you.
 Our topics and locations vary, and are driven by the specific needs of people living with spinal cord injury.
 Here are some of the workshop topics we’ve hosted recently (and will be coming round again, so don’t worry if you’ve missed one of interest):

 - Are you sitting comfortably?